tnolet/haproxy-rest/README.md

 *Important* : Currently, HAproxy-rest does NOT check validity of the HAproxy commands and configs submitted to it.
 Submitting a config where a frontend references a non-existing backend will be accepted by the REST api but crash HAproxy

-## Getting started: the easy Docker way
+## Installing: the easy Docker way

 Start up an instance with all defaults and bind it to the local network interface